J. Sai Deepak: Views

-Deepak writes two blogs, one named Yukti on constitutional theory and legal philosophy; and one named The Demanding Mistress on civil, commercial and intellectual property law.
+Deepak wrote two blogs, one named Yukti on constitutional theory and legal philosophy; and one named The Demanding Mistress on civil, commercial and intellectual property law.
 An article in the latter blog was cited by the Madras High Court in its decision on the TVS Motor Company vs. Bajaj Auto Limited intellectual property dispute.

 Deepak is a Hindutva activist.
 He believes that the several good qualities of the knowledge systems of ancient Hindu civilization, mixed with the good qualities of modern education systems, can be a template for modern Indian education systems, which he considers to have multiple drawbacks.
-He opposes the Dravidian movement and Periyarite thought, and claims they are Western interventions in Southern Indian societal faultlines.
+He opposes the Dravidian movement and Periyarite thought, and claims they are Western interventions in Southern Indian societal fault lines.
 He has written an article, where he discussed limitations imposed by the Indian Constitution against Hindu majoritarian expression.
 He had criticized the provisions for Hindu majority authority being subject to judicial review and being overruled if it conflicts with constitutional morality.

+Deepak has supported caste-based reservations over economic-based reservations as a form of affirmative action for historically oppressed sections.
+He has also argued that reservations should remain limited to the groups originally intended under the Constitution, maintained that reservations should apply only to Hindu communities, and opposed religion-based reservations as unconstitutional.

-Deepak's talks on the Karnataka hijab ban at St. Stephen's College, and on minority rights at Jamia Millia Islamia respectively, were cancelled despite receiving permission in what was termed by some journalists as the advent of cancel culture and deplatforming in India.
-Deepak's talk on the Uniform Civil Code in Bengaluru at a Karnataka Bar Association event was faced with opposition from a group of lawyers who wanted the event to be cancelled in an attempted case of deplatforming, but it wasn't.
+Deepak's talk on the Uniform Civil Code in Bengaluru at a Karnataka Bar Association event was faced with opposition from a group of lawyers who wanted the event to be cancelled in an attempted case of de-platforming, but it wasn't.

 Deepak has participated in multiple debates, the prominent ones being with Saurabh Kirpal on same sex marriage; with S. Y. Quraishi and Manish Tewari on the Uniform Civil Code; with Shashi Tharoor on decoloniality; and with AG Krishna Menon and Sanjay Nirupam on nationalism.
+In 2021, during the launch of Shashi Tharoor's book The Battle of Belonging, Deepak participated in a public discussion with Tharoor, distinguishing between nationalism and patriotism.
+Rebutting Tharoor's critiques, Deepak also argued that the common understanding of "Hindu nationalism" offers a "truncated view" of the identity.
+So instead, he advocated for the broader framework of 'Hindu (Dharmic) civilisationalism.'
+To emphasize that the Hindu civilizational identity transcends modern political boundaries and 20th-century politics, Deepak stated that he was prepared to completely discard V.D.
+Savarkar as its sole defining figurehead, even arguing that it is a grave injustice to the society to reduce an ancient civilization to a single individual used as a straw man.
 Deepak is also a frequent orator, having spoken at multiple universities, as well as at literature and cultural festivals.